TheBestSambo177/Restaurant-Website/readme.txt

 Major Milestones:
 Planning done by 20/05/21
-Base designs done by
+Initial design by
-Finalised designs done by
+Improved designs by
+Development started by
+Development finished by